-Sheet Pan Scampi and Broccoli elevates this basic shrimp dish to a whole new level.
+Easy sheet pan shrimp and broccoli with buttery lemon garlic sauce takes simple ingredients to a whole new level in just 20 minutes.
 Skip takeout and make your own buttery, garlicky, cheesy, broccoli and lemony Shrimp Scampi tonight!

 I like to eat sheet pan shrimp scampi often.
 It has so many uses, those garlicky, buttery shrimp.
 Mostly, I like to put them over noodles with the buttery sauce and a squeeze of lemon.
 But sometimes I also eat and serve them as an appetizer.
 I always keep a bag or two of shrimp in the freezer for such an occasion.